CERTIFICATES OF SPONSORSHIP

 Defined Certificates of Sponsorship are for Skilled Workers who are currently abroad.
 You must apply for a Defined CoS for an individual worker through the sponsorship management system (SMS).
 Applications are usually approved within one working day, but may take longer if UKVI needs to carry out further checks or requests further information.
 Once a Defined CoS has been approved, you can then assign it to the migrant.

 It is your responsibility, as the employer, to ensure that the applicant worker is informed when a CoS is assigned.
 A CoS can only be used once and will expire if it is not used by the applicant worker within 3 months of the employer assigning it to them.

 A CoS does not guarantee that a visa will be granted.
-Once you have assigned the CoS, the applicant worker will still need to submit a successful visa application under the Skilled Worker, Intra Company, T2 (Minister of Religion), (Sportsperson), or T5 (Temporary Worker) category of the points-based system.
+Once you have assigned the CoS, the applicant worker will still need to submit a successful visa application under the Skilled Worker, Intra Company, T2 Minister of Religion, T2 Sportsperson, or one of the T5 Temporary Worker categories of the points-based system.

 Certificate of Sponsorship Allocation